 i.
 “The ‘fulness’ of the earth may mean its harvests, its wealth, its life, or its worship; in all these senses the Most High God is Possessor of all.
 The earth is full of God; he made it full and he keeps it full.”
 (Spurgeon)

 ii.
 There is a sense in which the “world” belongs to Satan.
 Satan is called the god of this age (2 Corinthians 4:4), and when he tempted Jesus with the promise of giving Him the kingdoms of this world, Jesus did not question the devil’s ability to do so.
 Yet Satan can only do anything at God’s allowance, so God’s ultimate ownership is true.

 iii.
-Paul quoted this line twice (1 Corinthians 10:26 and 10:28) to establish the principle that no food is in itself unclean, and that there is in fact nothing that actually belongs to the false gods the pagans made offerings unto.
+Paul quoted the earth is the LORD’s, and all its fullness twice (1 Corinthians 10:26 and 10:28) to establish the principle that no food is in itself unclean, and that there is in fact nothing that actually belongs to the false gods the pagans made offerings unto.

 c.
 The world and those who dwell therein: God’s ownership of the earth extends to the people who live upon it.
 Through the rights of creation and continuing provision, God has a claim upon every person who has ever lived.

 For He has founded it upon the seas,

 a.
 For He has founded it upon the seas: God has the right to the earth and all who dwell upon it because He created both it and them.
 Specifically, David looks back to the creation account of Genesis 1 and remembers the creation of land in the midst of earth’s waters on the third day of creation.